Oprah Makes Instantly Iconic #TimesUp Speech While Accepting Golden Globe

 “So I want all the girls watching here, now, to know that a new day is on the horizon!
 And when that new day finally dawns, it will be because of a lot of magnificent women, many of whom are right here in this room tonight, and some pretty phenomenal men, fighting hard to make sure that they become the leaders who take us to the time when nobody ever has to say 'Me too' again."

-At this point, we can all likely agree with host Seth Meyers’ request in his opening monologue: Oprah Winfrey for President.
+At this point, we can all likely agree with host Seth Meyers’s request in his opening monologue: Oprah Winfrey for President.

 Advertisement